ramkashyap-s/Live-Dash/README.md

 Stream processing pipeline for analyzing live chat data from Twitch IRC

 ## Providing actionable insights to live streamers
-- Live video channels receive thousands of messages every minute and tt is difficult to read and make sense of these messages
+- Live video channels receive thousands of messages every minute and it is difficult to read and make sense of these messages

 ![Alt text](src/docs/chat_section_small.gif "LiveChat")